giantswarm/releases/announcements/2020-Week-32/kvm.md

 **Optional Apps Releases**
 (Can be installed from App Catalogs)

 1. [NGINX IC v1.8.4](https://github.com/giantswarm/nginx-ingress-controller-app/blob/master/CHANGELOG.md#184---2020-08-06) fixes NetworkPolicy templating, to allow Pod ingress traffic (Prometheus scrape requests) on same port that the metrics/monitoring service advertises.
-(Note: NGINX is Optional and not Pre-Installed in AWS 10+ clusters)
+(Note: NGINX is Optional and not Pre-Installed in KVM 12.2.x+ clusters)

 **Web Interface Releases**